ColoMAX/fish_feeder/docs/getting-started.md

 - If you are helpless you can also try to reset to **factory defaults**:
       - If you can access the configuration webpage, you can reset back to factory defaults over there.
       - If not, you can use the button on the device itself: You need to do three rapid salvos of one short press, then one longer (0.5 seconds), similar to a heartbeat.
 10 seconds after the lasst lomg press, will it vibrate (assuming vibration motor is installed), and do the factory reset.
+  > Note that his will not revert any firmware updates.

 Lastly you can try to submit a new issue on github if you are not able to figure it out yourself.

+### Known bugs

+- After an update has been performed via ota (WiFi), the running feeding sum can be lost and will display the wrong value.
+A subsequent factory reset will also not reset the counter to 0.